-Click either or both links below to join the interest lists about our Parent Education Course and Teen Program, so you can be among the first to learn updates!
+Click either or both links below to join the interest lists about our Parent/Caregiver Education Course and Teen Program, so you can be among the first to learn updates!

 We are also creating a Mental Health Professionals Network to help index as many mental health professionals and their specialties as we can, to both increase referrals for families and create a strong coalition of expertise to advise our services and pool resources.
 When the newly identified services and education campaigns are ready to be rolled out community-wide, the members of this network can, as a group, provide a larger collective impact than the Volunteer Center could provide alone.

 OUR GOAL: To develop unique services requested by the community.

 Screen Time and Mental Health with Dr. Jean Twenge

 For our first major public event on this topic, we hosted an evening with nationally-renowned author and professor Dr. Jean Twenge, in partnership with Torrance Unified School District and South Bay Families Connected, where she shared her groundbreaking research on screen time and mental health with local families.

 Dr. Twenge delivered an engaging presentation, including eye-opening data from her research on "iGen" and practical tips to counter the effects of screens on teens, which were in line with the services we are currently developing.
 We also hosted a Special Reception for community leaders and those who have played an integral role in our work over the past year prior to the presentation.
 It was truly gratifying to hear Dr. Twenge - who we have quoted in countless conversations - confirm that we are headed in the right direction.
 Click here to see more photos from the recent event on Facebook.